ansible/ansible/docs/docsite/rst/network/dev_guide/developing_resource_modules_network.rst

 Developing network and security resource modules
 =================================================

-The Ansible Engineering team ensures the module design and code pattern  within Ansible-maintained collections is uniform across resources and across platforms to give a vendor-agnostic feel and deliver good quality code.
+The Ansible Engineering team ensures the module design and code pattern  within Ansible-maintained collections is uniform across resources and across platforms to give a vendor-independent feel and deliver good quality code.
 We recommend you use the `resource module builder <https://github.com/ansible-network/resource_module_builder>`_ to  develop a resource module.

 The highlevel process for developing a resource module is: